The Last of Sheila: Plot

-On a one-week Mediterranean pleasure cruise aboard the yacht of movie producer Clinton Greene, the guests include: actress Alice Wood; her talent-manager husband Anthony Wood; talent agent Christine; screenwriter Tom Parkman and his wife Lee; and director Philip Dexter.
+On a one-week Mediterranean pleasure cruise aboard the "Sheila," the yacht of movie producer Clinton Greene, the guests include: actress Alice Wood; her talent-manager husband Anthony Wood (né Blondin but he took her last name instead); talent agent Christine; screenwriter Tom Parkman and his wife Lee; and director Philip Dexter.
 All but Lee were together at Clinton's home one year before, on the night a hit-and-run accident resulted in the death of Clinton's wife, gossip columnist Sheila Greene.

 Greene, a parlor game enthusiast, informs everyone that the week's entertainment will consist of "The Sheila Greene Memorial Gossip Game".
 Each guest is assigned an index card containing a secret that must be kept hidden from the others.
-The game's object is to discover everyone else's secret while protecting one's own.
+The game's objective is to discover everyone else's secret while protecting one's own.
 Each night, the yacht anchors at a different Mediterranean port city, where one of the six secrets is disclosed to the entire group.
 The guests are given a clue, then sent ashore to find the proof of who holds the card bearing that secret.
 The game for that night ends when the actual holder discovers the proof.

 Following the first day's game, suspicion begins that the "pretend" secrets are actually true.
 The first card says "YOU are a SHOPLIFTER" and was assigned to Philip, but it applies to Alice, who was caught shoplifting before becoming famous.

 On the second day, Christine almost dies when someone turns the boat's propellers on while she is swimming near them.
 The second secret is revealed to be "YOU are a HOMOSEXUAL".
 In the evening, Greene goes to the designated island and prepares for the "game" ahead of the guests.
 It takes place in a monastery, with all guests dressed in hooded monks' robes; in addition to the robe, Greene is dressed up as Alice, with a wig and makeup.
 The game does not run as smoothly as in the first night.
-The following day, the guests discuss the game on the yacht, and notice that Greene has not returned.
+The following day, the guests discuss the game on the yacht and notice that Greene has not returned.
 Returning to the monastery, they discover his corpse.

 Back on the yacht, Parkman suggests that Greene was murdered by one of them.
 He suggests that the rest should put their index cards on the table.
 Five cards are revealed: YOU are a SHOPLIFTER, HOMOSEXUAL, EX-CONVICT, INFORMER, and LITTLE CHILD MOLESTER.
-The "HOMOSEXUAL" card applies to Parkman, who had a brief encounter with Greene years before Parkman was married to Lee.
-Parkman reveals that he had the sixth card "YOU are a HIT-AND-RUN KILLER" and suggests that the hit-and-run killer murdered Greene to conceal their involvement in Sheila's death.
+Parkman reveals his card -- "YOU are a HIT-AND-RUN KILLER" -- and suggests that the hit-and-run killer murdered Greene to conceal their involvement in Sheila's death.
+Parkman volunteers that the "HOMOSEXUAL" card applies to him.
+He had a brief encounter with Greene years before Parkman was married to Lee.